|

 -

-trained LRS specialist gives the caller the name and
+specialist gives the caller the name and phone number of

-phone number of a local LRS member lawyer who has shown
+a local LRS member lawyer who has shown a willingness to

 -